BMC ADO16: ADO16 overseas

 The Austin Apache was produced until 1977, the last of the ADO16 line, ending a production run of 15 years.

 BMC 1100 Aerodinamica

-In 1967 Pininfarina unveiled at the Turin Motor Show a concept car based on the BMC ADO17 (BMC 1800 aka the Landcrab) called the BMC 1800 Aerodinamica.
+In 1967 Pininfarina unveiled at the Turin Motor Show a concept car based on the BMC 1800 called the BMC 1800 Aerodinamica.
 The sleek design predated the Citroen CX by some seven years.
 The car was evaluated by BMC, and Pininfarina developed a further smaller model based on the BMC ADO16 model, but the design was not taken up by the then merged British Leyland.
 This was after BMC had investigated a Mini shaped version.
 The 1800 version was however used by chief engineer Harry Webster and was known within the Austin Morris division as the Yellow Peril.